Watch videos with career advice from people who use Japanese in their jobs on the Japanese Career Video page.

 Majority of JET participants teach English in elementary, junior high, and/or high schools as ALT (Assistant Language Teacher).
 There are also positions for Coordinator for International Relation (CIR) who engage in internationalization, translation, and interpretation at local offices.
 Application information becomes available in October, and the deadline is November.

 has a few teaching assistant fellowships in Japan.
-Application for the 2017-18 fellowship opens on September 1st, 2016, and closes on November 11th, 2016.
+Application for the 2018-19 fellowship closes on November 9th, 2017.

-has a few Study/Research Awards for graduating seniors that combines further language study and independent research, placed at a local university outside of Tokyo.
+has five Study/Research Awards for graduating seniors for 2018-19 that combines further language study and independent research, placed at a local university outside of Tokyo.
 Two years of language study is required.
 Fields of study in Japan Studies, Pacific Rim Relations, Critical Issues of Contemporary Society, Transnational Issues of Global Society, or Education. in teaching assistant fellowships in Japan.
 There are no English Teaching Assistant Awards sent to Japan.
-For 2017-18 awards, online application opens on March 31, 2016 and closes on October 11th, 2016.
+For 2018-19 awards, online application closes on October 6th, 2017.